St. Philip's Christian College: History

-The school was founded in 1982 by St Philip's Anglican Church Waratah, with the aim of 'whole child' education – to assist the intellectual, social, physical and spiritual skills of students.
-The school's motto is "The Way, The Truth, and The Life".
-St Philip's Christian College Newcastle has over 1400 students enrolled from Year K to Year 12.
+The school was founded in 1982 by St Philip's Anglican Church Waratah.
+In 1984, the school purchased the Wesley Haven nursing home in High Street, Waratah.

 St Philip's (Waratah campus) has a 500-seat theatre on site and purchased the old St Philip's Anglican church site.
 This site has been refurbished to be the Centre of Sports Education.